aetrion-music/aetrion-modular/README.md

 **Poly Channels** - changes the number of notes (maximum polyphony channels) each step can store (default = 5)

-**Dynamic Poly Channels** - changes the output of the gate output so that each step will...
+**Dynamic Poly Channels** - changes the number of poly channels of the gate output so that each step will reflekt the number of notes played into it. this is an experimental feature that may cause clicks and pops depending on the attached voice/adsr setup.

 **Step Knob Offset Mode** - note that the step knob no longer "animates" so you can easily change the offset during playback.